arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

     - edge management
 * the implementations of all built-in AQL functions
 * all other parts of AQL except user-defined functions
+* database creation and setup
 * all the DBserver internal maintenance tasks for shard creation, index creation and the like in the cluster

-By making the listed functionality not use and depend on the V8 JavaScript engine, the respective functionality can now be invoked more efficiently, without requiring the conversion of data between ArangoDB's native format and V8's internal format.
+By making the listed functionality not use and not depend on the V8 JavaScript engine, the respective functionality can now be invoked more efficiently in the server, without requiring the conversion of data between ArangoDB's native format and V8's internal formats.
 For the maintenance operations this will lead to improved stability in the cluster.

+As a consequence, ArangoDB agency and database server nodes in an ArangoDB 3.4 cluster will now turn off the V8 JavaScript engine at startup entirely and automatically.
-As less functionality depends on the V8 JavaScript engine, an ArangoDB 3.4 server will not require as many V8 contexts as previous versions.
+The V8 engine will still be enabled on cluster coordinators, single servers and active failover instances.
+But even the latter instance types will not require as many V8 contexts as previous versions of ArangoDB.
 This should reduce problems with servers running out of available V8 contexts or using a lot of memory just for keeping V8 contexts around.

-As a consequence, ArangoDB agency and database server nodes in an ArangoDB 3.4 cluster will now turn off the V8 JavaScript engine at startup entirely and automatically.
-The V8 engine will still be enabled on cluster coordinators, single server and active failover instances.

 Foxx